 Dr. F. Jon Geske

-Jon Geske, Ph.D., is an experienced scientist and business professional in the health and life sciences industry.
+Jon Geske, Ph.D., is a seasoned scientist and business professional with over 30 years in the health and life sciences.

 Dr. Geske received his doctoral degree from the University of Colorado in Experimental Pathology and his bachelor’s degree in Genetics from the University of California.
-His society memberships have included the International Society of Thrombosis and Haemostasis and the International Society of Investigative Pathology, and he has authored over 20 scientific publications, with many abstracts presented at scientific conferences.
-He serves on the Board of Directors at BioNova, an industry association that leads, accelerates, and advocates for Nova Scotia’s growing health and life sciences sector.
+He has authored multiple scientific publications and abstracts.
+He currently serves as Chairperson on the Board of Directors at BioNova, an industry association that leads, accelerates, and advocates for Nova Scotia’s growing health and life sciences sector.

 Investment Manager – Innovacorp